Critical Access to Patient Care Will be Affected if Medicare Accelerated & Advance Payment Programs aren’t Adjusted NOW!

 Instructions from federal, state and local officials to shut down all but the most essential services.
 Facilities had to stop all non-emergency scheduled services and procedures - like cancer treatments, placement of cardiac stents and joint replacements.

-Preparations for a surge (and resurgence) in COVID-19 cases, including increased costs for supplies to protect frontline caregivers, and building additional and alternative ICUs.
+Preparations for a surge (and now resurgence) in COVID-19 cases, including increased costs for supplies to protect frontline caregivers and building additional and alternative ICUs.

 Facilities in hotspot areas experiencing an overwhelming number of COVID-19 patients - straining resources and stressing staff.

 These factors combined have already resulted in $200 billion in hospital losses (approximately $50 billion per month) through June 2020 alone, fueled by dramatic and devastating declines in patient volumes.
+Further analysis shows that losses could hit $323 billion by the end of the year.
 Hospital volumes declined by as much as 62% compared to pre-COVID levels.
 This includes a whopping 42% drop in emergency department visits, and screenings for many common cancers, such as cervical, colon, and breast cancer, were down between 86% and 94%.

 Medicare Accelerated and Advance Payment Programs Save Hospitals – Temporarily